eikek/docspell/website/site/content/docs/install/rpi.md

 +++
+title = "Raspberry-Pi"
-title = "Raspberry-Pi and Similiar" weight = 40
+weight = 40
 +++

+# Raspberry Pi

 Both components can run next to each other on a raspberry pi or similiar device.